-High School Sports Science Science Projects (14 results)
+High School, Sports Science Science Projects (26 results)

 Top athletes and coaches use a whole lot of science and engineering to improve performance and increase the chances of winning.
 Technologies like better tennis rackets, sleeker running and swimming outfits, and aerodynamic soccer balls, mean that current athletes are breaking world records left and right.
 Add to that better nutrition and science-based training regimes and you have an era of amazing athletes!
-Explore one of our sports science projects to see how science and engineering impact your favorite sport.
+Explore how science and engineering impact your favorite sport.

 There is a bewildering selection of different golf balls to choose from for playing the game.
 Some less expensive, some more expensive, all with different claims for the advantages they will bring to your game.
 This project can help you determine which type of golf ball is right for you.
 Read more